PooBoo Indoor Cycling Bike Reviews (Things to Know Before Buying)

 Finally, there’s the fact that pooboo and L-Now are the same company.
 Having two separate companies that sell the exact same bikes (even with the same name often) is just not a great look to have.
 It all adds up to a company that is extremely hard to trust or believe in the quality of their products.
 Toss in the 1 year warranty and you shouldn’t be surprised to find these bikes breaking down in the 13th month with a shrug from Amazon.

 The pooboo bikes themselves do not seem awful on the surface.
 Many of them have the basic elements that you would expect to find in modern spin bikes, although they consistently value the bikes higher than they should.
-However, once you factor in the extremely sketchy elements of the pooboo brand and practices of eliminating negative reviews, it casts a huge shadow over the bikes themselves.
+However, once you factor in the extremely sketchy elements of the pooboo brand and practices of eliminating negative reviews (removing the products and putting it up as a new product), it casts a huge shadow over the bikes themselves.
 We cannot, in good conscious, recommend these indoor bikes so long as the warranty is bad and the practices of pooboo remain suspicious.
+Instead of the Pooboo bikes, you could get a good Sunny Health and Fitness indoor bike or an Echelon exercise bike.
+They all have options that fall under $500 price range without compromising too much on quality.